lopezdsr/sql-query/data_skipping.md

 As {{site.data.keyword.sqlquery_full}} charges on a per-query basis based on the amount of data scanned, reducing the number of bytes scanned per query, reduces cost while improving performance.
 For data skipping to work well, as well as for good performance overall, use the [best practices for data layout](https://www.ibm.com/cloud/blog/big-data-layout), such as using the Parquet format and adopting Hive-style partitioning.
 Ideally, create tables using the [Cloud Object Storage catalog](/docs/services/sql-query?topic=sql-query-hivemetastore).
 Data skipping complements these best practices and provides significant additional cost savings and performance benefits.

 To use this feature, you have to create indexes on one or more columns of the data set.
-Start by indexing those columns that you query most often in the `WHERE` clause.
+Start by indexing columns that you query most often in the `WHERE` clause.

 The following three index types are supported: